BinaryBenji/Fillit-42/README.md

 # Fillit.42

-How to store tetriminos in the smallest square possible ?
+How to store tetriminos in the smallest square possible ?<br/>
+Algorithms and backtracking ... </br>